 After all, this is a city that has produced some of the most significant artistic and literary movements in history.
 Do you really think much of that groundbreaking work got done on balmy spring or summer days, when the promise of sipping wine outside and chatting away with one’s fellow “salon” members on cafe terraces probably drew the likes of Victor Hugo, Vincent Van Gogh, Henri Matisse, Richard Baldwin, Simone de Beauvoir and Allen Ginsberg away from creating their masterpieces?

-I don’t think it’s likely.
-Winter inspires the mind in ways that are a bit mysterious, and that can’t be underestimated.
+I don’t think so.
+Winter inspires some of us in ways that are both mysterious and hard to define.

 Read related: Why Not to Hate Paris in January

 But I digress.
-You can find inspiration in this quieter version of Paris, too.
-This doesn’t mean giving up on the prospect of finding stimulating and interesting things to do, however.
-Read on for a few of my suggestions on making the most of your February trip.
+My point is this: you, too, can find inspiration in this quieter version of Paris.
+That doesn’t mean giving up on the prospect of finding stimulating and interesting things to do, though.
+Read on for a few of my suggestions on making the most of your trip in February 2019.
 For even more ideas and tips, I recommend consulting the Paris Tourist Office page and the event calendars hosted there.